 Legal resources are broken into two categories Secondary and Primary.
-In general, when starting your legal research, it's good to start in the secondary resources which will help you identify the primary resources you'll need to refer to.
-Secondary resources include
+In general, when starting your legal research, it's good to start with secondary resources which will help you identify the primary resources you'll need to refer to.
+Secondary resources include:

 - legal encyclopedias and dictionaries